Polymer Clay Tutorial | Faux Raku (Pt2) Deep Crackle Technique

 dear Cindy

-again another fantastic method- can't wait to try it.
-I have been crackling clay this week with the perfect pearls method that Barbara Fajardo of 'Desert designs' does on her flowers.
-This is a much easier method and i think you have more control.
+again another fantastic method- can’t wait to try it.
+I have been crackling clay this week with the perfect pearls method that Barbara Fajardo of ‘Desert designs’ does on her flowers.
+But yours is a much easier method and i think you have more control.

 Thank you again